Vineeth2307/Vineeth2307/README.md

 - 👋 Hi, I’m Vineeth
-- 👀 I’m interested in Data science.
+- 👀 I’m interested in Data engineering.
-- 🌱 I’m currently working on AIOps.
+- 🌱 I’m currently working as a Data engineer.
-- 💞️ I’m looking to collaborate on Data science communities.
+- 💞️ I’m looking to collaborate on Data space.

 <!---
 Vineeth2307/Vineeth2307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.